jobertabma/virtual-host-discovery/README.md

  - **--port**: when the web server isn't running on port 80.
  - **--wordlist**: specify an alternative location for the wordlist.
  - **--ssl**: `on` or `off` depending on whether you want to connect with SSL.
- - **--output**: Optionally specify an alternative file to write the output to.
-(Default, current directory).
+ - **--output**: optionally specify an alternative file to write the output to.
+Defaults to `output.txt` in the current directory.

 ## Wordlist
 There's a default, small, wordlist in this repository.
 To use your own wordlist, use the **--wordlist** option. **%s** will be replaced with the given **--host** header in every line of the wordlist file.